-- An employee leaving for military service must give his/her employer advance notice of his/her intent to leave the employment position for uniformed service unless giving such notice is prevented by military necessity or is otherwise impossible or unreasonable under all the circumstances.
+- An employee leaving for military service must give their employer advance notice of their intent to leave the employment position for uniformed service unless giving such notice is prevented by military necessity or is otherwise impossible or unreasonable under all the circumstances.
 The notice may be either verbal or written, may be informal, and does not need to follow any particular format.
 (20 C.F.R.
 1002.85 – 1002.86)

 - Reemployment must occur promptly, no later than within two weeks of the employee’s application for reemployment.